-There are 21 teams who will take part in the race in 2018, and here are the participating teams:
+There are 21 teams who took part in the race in 2018, and here are some of the participating teams:

-The Vuelta Espana 2018 will be particularly challenging from a physical point of view, and the course includes steep climbs in the first half with the toughest mountains scheduled in the second stage of the race.
+The Vuelta Espana 2018 was particularly challenging from a physical point of view, and the course included steep climbs in the first half with the toughest mountains scheduled in the second stage of the race.

-The climbing prowess of the highest ranked cyclists in the sport, including the imposingly tall Dutchman Tom Dumoulin, is sure to also test the nerve of the riders taking part in the event.
+The climbing prowess of the highest-ranked cyclists in the sport, including the imposingly tall Dutchman Tom Dumoulin, who tested the nerve of the riders taking part in the event.

-This year the race will have a record number of 201 riders on the start line, with cyclists from me 12 different countries.
+In 2018 the race had a record number of 201 riders on the start line, with cyclists from me 12 different countries.

 All the Astana extensions have received the Wild cards for the event.

-The Vuelta Espana 2018 is a three-week long stage race which is known as one of the oldest and most prestigious races in the world.
+The Vuelta Espana 2018 is a three-week-long stage race that is known as one of the oldest and most prestigious races in the world.
 Currently, the winner of the 3rd Vuelta Espana 2018 is Simon Yates.
-Here are the other facts related to the Vuelta Espana 2018.
+Here are the other facts related to the Vuelta Espana 2018:

 The Vuelta Espana 2018 is the 73rd edition of this race.